 And when I do have that precious time to myself, I take advantage of it.
 For me, working out stops me from killing people (I kid, I kid….
 Kinda of!
 LOL).
 But for you, feeling like a rockstar may mean taking a relaxing bath, reading a new book, or hiding in your closet and eating a slice of pie (been there, done that).

-When it comes to being in a relationship, I wholeheartedly believe in taking time to be a couple, not just mom and dad.
+When it comes to being in a relationship, I wholeheartedly believe in taking the time to be a couple, not just mom and dad.
 My husband and I were recently lucky enough to go to Iceland for a few days on our own.
 It was so nice to reconnect, unplug, and just be husband and wife.
-If travelling is out of the question, make time for date nights where talking about the kids is off limits or plan a romantic night at home after your little ones go to sleep.
+If traveling is out of the question, make time for date nights where talking about the kids is off-limits or plan a romantic night at home after your little ones go to sleep.

 Last but definitely not least, comes time management.
 Talk to your partner when you feel like there’s too much on your plate.
 I find when I keep everything to myself, I explode – which I must say is no fun for my family (sorry, guys).
 Remember that it’s okay to say you’re overwhelmed and need a hand – you’re human…even though you may not feel like it 24/7, ha!
 So the next time family, friends, neighbours, or a random stranger on the street (just kidding), offer help, take it and run, don’t walk, the other direction, because let’s be real, mamas – the struggle is real.